himanshu63867/Canadian-Labor-force-Survey/README.md

 The model's performance is evaluated using accuracy score and a classification report.
 The model achieved an accuracy of approximately 88.03%, with high precision and recall for the "Employed" and "Not in the labor force" categories, which are likely the most prevalent in the dataset.

-2. Unemployment Rate Prediction
+_**2. Unemployment Rate Prediction**___
 Problem Statement: The goal is to build a regression model to predict unemployment rates.
 The analysis focuses on identifying key factors that influence these rates, with a particular emphasis on sectors with a high percentage of immigrants.
 The model's insights can be used to inform government policies aimed at improving labor market inclusivity.

-Solution: The problem is approached as a regression task using the XGBoost algorithm, a powerful gradient-boosting framework known for its performance.
+**Solution:** The problem is approached as a regression task using the XGBoost algorithm, a powerful gradient-boosting framework known for its performance.
 The solution pipeline is as follows:

-Data Preparation & Feature Engineering:
+**Data Preparation & Feature Engineering:**

 A Date column is created from the SURVYEAR and SURVMNTH features to extract Year, Month, and Quarter.